This is a guest post by my colleague Ajeya Cotra.

 - Discuss how difficult the alignment problem may be, and how much risk there is from failing to solve it (more).

-Analogy: the young CEO
+Analogy: the young businessperson

 This section describes an analogy to try to intuitively illustrate why avoiding misalignment in a very powerful model feels hard.
 It’s not a perfect analogy; it’s just trying to convey some intuitions.